Caño Cristales (Cano Cristales)

 Serrania de la Macarena

-Serrania de la Macarena is far western outpost of Guiana Shield – the same geological formations which in Venezuela forms the famous tepuis with such landmarks as world’s tallest waterfall – Angel Falls.
+Serrania de la Macarena is the far western outpost of Guiana Shield – the same geological formations which in Venezuela forms the famous tepuis with such landmarks as the world’s tallest waterfall – Angel Falls.

-This tableland for most part consists of very hard rock – quartzite and has formed some 1.2 billion years ago.
+This tableland for the most part consists of very hard rock – quartzite and has formed some 1.2 billion years ago.
 Thus this tableland is much older than, for example, Andes.

 Over this long period of time on tableland have evolved numerous unique species of plants and animals.
-Serrania de la Macarena has served as a natural laboratory where have been created many species which are now spread in much larger area.
+Serrania de la Macarena has served as a natural laboratory where have been created many species which are now spread in a much larger area.

 This tableland with its hard bedrock is very poor with nutrients and life has adapted to this – many species which are met here are not found anywhere else in the world.

 Rio Cano Cristales

 Over the sturdy cliffs of Serrania flow several streams and one of the largest is Rio Cano Cristales.
 This by far is not a large river – less than 100 km long and up to 20 m wide.
 In summer it can become almost dry and its crystal clear water is that low on nutrients that here lives no fish (what also helps to keep water crystal clear).

 River is fast, with many rapids, waterfalls, and unusual potholes – giant’s kettles which have been created by pebbles or larger stones turned by the stream and grinding the bedrock.

-This river is world famous thanks to its unique plant and algae composition what makes its bottom unusually colorful.
+This river is world famous thanks to its unique plant and algae composition that makes its bottom unusually colorful.
 The dominating color is caused by water plant Macarenia clavigera – endemic plant which grows only in this part of Colombia.
 Besides the red color the water of stream, sand and algae create other gaudy colors – yellow, green, blue and black.
 Due to this the stream is nicknamed also "The River of Five colors" or "The Liquid Rainbow".

 Especially beautiful it is in the time period after the rainy period, in late July – November when the red Macarenia clavigera thrives.